 Trio Anima was formed in 2006 at the Guildhall School of Music and Drama.
 For the past decade, they have been delighting audiences with their distinctive combination of flute, viola and harp.
 The trio won the Elias Fawcett Award for Outstanding Chamber Ensemble at the 2012 Royal Overseas League Competition & First Prize at the Camac Harps Chamber Ensemble Competition in 2007.
 They have been Live Music Now Artists, and were awarded a Chamber Music Fellowship at the Guildhall School of Music & Drama in 2011.
 In 2017 they were selected as Kirckman Concert Society Artists.

 Concert engagements have taken the trio across the UK and further afield.
 A highly successful tour of France included performances in Paris, Pithivers and the Orléans Conservatoire.
 Reports of this tour described their performance as "daring, audacious and simply magnificent".
 On the Countess of Munster Recital Scheme, they enjoyed a series of concerts at music clubs around the UK.
 Recent concerts in the 2017-2018 season have included The Music Room in Champs Hill and Cardiff University Concert Series.
-Other venues have included St. David’s Hall, Cardiff, and at the Cowbridge Festival, where their concert received a glowing four-star review.
-They perform regularly in London, including venues such as King's Place Gallery, Conway Hall, Bishopsgate Institute, LSO St. Luke's and The Nave.
+Other venues have included St. David’s Hall, Conway Hall, King's Place Gallery and Bishopsgate Institute.